seacloud9/VRTK/DOCUMENTATION.md

 The GetControllerRightHand method returns the GameObject containing the representation of the right hand controller.

-#### GetControllerOrigin/1
+#### IsControllerLeftHand/1

-  > `public override Transform GetControllerOrigin(GameObject controller)`
+  > `public override bool IsControllerLeftHand(GameObject controller)`

   * Parameters
-   * `GameObject controller` - The controller to retrieve the origin from.
+   * `GameObject controller` - The GameObject to check.
   * Returns
+   * `bool` - Returns true if the given controller is the left hand controller.

+The IsControllerLeftHand/1 method is used to check if the given controller is the the left hand controller.

+#### IsControllerRightHand/1

+  > `public override bool IsControllerRightHand(GameObject controller)`

+  * Parameters
+   * `GameObject controller` - The GameObject to check.
+  * Returns
+   * `bool` - Returns true if the given controller is the right hand controller.

+The IsControllerRightHand/1 method is used to check if the given controller is the the right hand controller.

+#### IsControllerLeftHand/2

+  > `public override bool IsControllerLeftHand(GameObject controller, bool actual)`

+  * Parameters
+   * `GameObject controller` - The GameObject to check.
+   * `bool actual` - If true it will check the actual controller, if false it will check the script alias controller.
+  * Returns
+   * `bool` - Returns true if the given controller is the left hand controller.

+The IsControllerLeftHand/2 method is used to check if the given controller is the the left hand controller.

+#### IsControllerRightHand/2

+  > `public override bool IsControllerRightHand(GameObject controller, bool actual)`

+  * Parameters
+   * `GameObject controller` - The GameObject to check.
+   * `bool actual` - If true it will check the actual controller, if false it will check the script alias controller.
+  * Returns
-   * `Transform` - A Transform containing the origin of the controller.
+   * `bool` - Returns true if the given controller is the right hand controller.

-The GetControllerOrigin method returns the origin of the given controller.
+The IsControllerRightHand/2 method is used to check if the given controller is the the right hand controller.

 #### GetControllerModel/1

-  > `public override GameObject GetControllerModel(VRTK_DeviceFinder.ControllerHand hand)`
+  > `public override GameObject GetControllerModel(GameObject controller)`

   * Parameters
+   * `GameObject controller` - The GameObject to get the model alias for.
+  * Returns
+   * `GameObject` - The GameObject that has the model alias within it.

+The GetControllerModel method returns the model alias for the given GameObject.

+#### GetControllerModel/1

+  > `public override GameObject GetControllerModel(ControllerHand hand)`

+  * Parameters
-   * `VRTK_DeviceFinder.ControllerHand hand` - The hand enum of which controller model to retrieve.
+   * `ControllerHand hand` - The hand enum of which controller model to retrieve.
   * Returns
    * `GameObject` - The GameObject that has the model alias within it.